AdobeDocs/experience-manager-65.en/help/assets/video.md

 ### Configuring Google Cloud settings {#configuring-google-cloud-settings}

 To publish to YouTube, you need a Google account.
-If you have a GMAIL account then you already have a Google account; if you do not have a Google account, you can easily create one.
+If you have a GMAIL account, then you already have a Google account; if you do not have a Google account, you can easily create one.
 You need the account because you need credentials to publish video assets to YouTube.
 If you have an account already created, then skip this task and proceed directly to [Creating a YouTube channel](#creating-a-youtube-channel).

 The account used with Google Cloud and the Google account used for YouTube do not need to be the same.

-Be aware that Google periodically makes changes to their user interface.
-As such, the steps to publish videos to YouTube may vary slightly from what is documented below.
+Google periodically changes their user interface.
+As such, the steps to publish videos to YouTube can vary slightly from what is documented below.
 This caveat also applies to YouTube when you try to check if videos are uploaded to it.

 >[!NOTE]
 >
 >The following steps were accurate at the time of this writing.
 However, Google periodically updates their websites without notice.
-As such, these steps may be slightly different.
+As such, these steps can be slightly different.

 To configure Google Cloud settings:

-1. Create a new Google account.
+1. Create a Google account.
    [https://accounts.google.com/SignUp?service=mail](https://accounts.google.com/SignUp?service=mail)

    If you already have a Google account, skip to the next step.